Coffeekraken/s-activate-component/doc/js/SActivateComponent.md

 Default : **null**

-### target
+### targets

-Specify the target of the activate link if want to override the href one
+Specify the targets of the activate link if want to override the href one

 Type : **{ [String](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/String) }**